-We begin this chapter with an overview of the current diagnostic criteria for Major Depressive Disorder (MDD), the epidemiology of MDD, and current theories of and therapies for MDD.
+We begin this chapter with an overview of the current diagnostic criteria for major depressive disorder (MDD), the epidemiology of MDD, and current theories of and therapies for MDD.
 We review assessment tools for obtaining a diagnosis, developing a case conceptualization and treatment plan, and monitoring change in therapy.
-We end with a brief discussion of some future directions of assessment of depression.
+We conclude with a brief discussion of some future directions of assessment of depression.

-We focus this review on major depressive disorder (MDD) because space is limited and because the empirical support for the tools and theories and therapies we describe focuses most frequently on MDD.
-However, many other disorders, including Persistent Depressive Disorder (Dysthymia), Premenstrual Dysphoric Disorder, Substance/Medication-Induced Depressive Disorder, Adjustment disorders, Schizoaffective Disorder, and Bipolar and Related Disorders, as well as phenomena that are not disorders (e. g., grief), share features with MDD, and many of the assessment tools described here will be helpful in those cases.
+We focus this review on MDD because space is limited and because the empirical support for the tools and theories and therapies we describe focuses most frequently on MDD.
+However, many other disorders, including persistent depressive disorder (dysthymia), premenstrual dysphoric disorder, substance/medication-induced depressive disorder, adjustment disorders, schizoaffective disorder, and bipolar and related disorders, as well as phenomena that are not disorders (e. g., grief), share features with MDD, and many of the assessment tools described here will be helpful in those cases.
 Chapter 9 in this volume addresses the assessment of bipolar disorder.